-Transport is aligning its efforts to deliver the outcomes and enable the budgets to be allocated at an outcomes level across the cluster.
-This will ensure that the right things are delivered for customers, communities, the people of NSW, and the people of Transport.
+Transport receives funding based on Outcomes, putting the needs of people and businesses at the centre of strategic planning and investment decision making across NSW.
+Transport aligns its efforts and resources to ensure that the right things are delivered for our customers, communities the people of NSW, and the people of Transport.

-The outcomes will be used by Transport to turn its strategies and aspirations into deliverable plans, ensuring it is achieving real outcomes for people.
-These plans will be supported by indicators and targets that help monitor and assess progress towards supporting the outcomes.
+Outcomes are used by Transport to turn its strategies and aspirations into deliverable plans, ensuring it is achieving real impact for people.
+These plans will be supported by indicators and targets that help monitor and asses our progress towards supporting the Outcomes.